American Knife and Tool Institute

 Restrictions on Sale or Transfer:

-It is unlawful to “dispose of” (gift, loan, sell, transfer) any switchblade, ballistic knife, metal knuckle knife or cane sword. (§ 265.10).
-This section also prohibits the production or manufacturing of any of the listed knives.
+It is unlawful to “dispose of” (gift, loan, sell, transfer) any switchblade, ballistic knife, metal knuckle knife, or cane sword to a non-exempted individual.

 Restrictions on Carry in Specific Locations/Circumstances: